harness/developer-hub/docs/platform/variables-and-expressions/runtime-input-usage.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 For most settings in Harness pipelines, you can use [fixed values, runtime inputs, or expressions](./runtime-inputs.md).
+These options are also sometimes available for other entities, such as connectors and triggers.

 Runtime input provides a placeholder with the expectation that you'll define this value at runtime.